 Heck, you could even double the basting butter recipe (which can be made well ahead of time, incidentally) and brush a little extra onto the meat and potatoes on the plate.

-Favorite Sides for this Cornish Game Hen Dinner
+Favorite Sides for my Cornish Hen that’s Air Fried

 - 1 Cornish game hen, (thawed), 1.5 lb